Please enter a destination

 When using the Haruka Express from Kansai International Airport: Exit via the JR Chuo Main Exit and take the escalator on your right to the Lobby on the 2nd floor of the hotel.

-This afternoon you will have the opportunity to visit the home of an instructor of one of Japan’s Traditional Arts.
+This afternoon you will have the opportunity to visit the home of an instructor of one of Japan’s Traditional Arts: Tea Ceremony.
 An assistant will meet at your hotel and escort you to the instructor’s house.
-You may choose from tea ceremony, flower arrangement, calligraphy or origami.
-Enjoy learning these hands-on traditional arts with the support/advice from the professional instructor and interpretation from your assistant.
+You will learn all about the various types of tea and the instruments used to prepare it with the support/advice from the professional instructor and interpretation from your assistant.
+You will see how every movement has a meaning and what serving tea to guest’s means in Japan.
 Enhance the above experience by getting dressed in a Japanese festive kimono (not included).
 You will learn about the different kinds of kimono, and which kimono should be worn on each different occasion.
 Please tell your Sales Advisor your height and size at the time of booking so the instructor can prepare the right kimono for you.

 Visit a local Kyoto house to learn how to make some of Japan’s most well-known dishes.
 Your instructor will give you an overview of Japanese food, its history, and the different regional cuisines found throughout Japan.
 Today you can choose either tempura or sushi for your main dish, which you will prepare yourself along with guidance from your instructor, as well as with side dishes including miso soup.
 You will then get to enjoy conversation with your instructor over lunch, and will get a special gift and recipe before you leave.